 - 1. Glossary

 - 2. Acronyms

+- 3. Background

-- 3. Application
+- 4. Application

+- 5. Periodic re-evaluation to maintain accreditation status

+- 6. External Quality Assurance

-- 4. Role and Responsibilities
+- 7. Role and Responsibilities

-- 5. How to read the Accreditation Protocols
+- 8. How to read the Accreditation Rules

-- Transformation of the Architectural Profession
+- 9. Transformation of the Architectural Profession

-- 7. Accreditation Criteria (detail in Appendix A, B.1, B.2)
+- 10. Accreditation Criteria (detail in Appendix A, B.1, B.2)

-- 8. Accreditation processes and outcomes
+- 11. Accreditation processes

-Accreditation visits for continued accreditation
+Accreditation visits for continued accreditation Unconditional accreditation Conditional accreditation Withdrawal of accreditation

-Unconditional accreditation

-Conditional accreditation

-Withdrawal of accreditation

-9. Accreditation visits for first-time accreditation
+- 12. Accreditation visits for first-time accreditation

-Candidate qualification for recognition
+- Candidate qualification for recognition

-Deferred recognition
+- Deferred recognition

-Unconditional validation
+- Unconditional accreditation

-Deferred validation
+- Deferred accreditation

-- 10. Review of new qualifications - 11.
-Accreditation panel and Accreditation board (detail in Appendix B) - 12.
-Responsibilities of the Accreditation Board members - 13.
-Architectural Learning Sites: Process and Preparation for accreditation visits for continued validation. - 14.
-Budget - 15.
-Documentation preparation (detail in Appendix C) - 16.
-Presentation of evidence (detail in Appendix D) - 17.
-Accreditation logistics (detail in Appendix F) - 18.
-Architectural Learning Sites: Process and preparation for first-time accreditation visits - 19.
-Architectural Learning Sites: Process and preparation for review of new qualifications - 20.
-Responsibilities of the Architectural Learning Site and the Validation Board - 21.
-Appeal Process - 22.
-Approval and Review of the Policy - 23.
-Reference Documents - 24.
-Accreditation Schedule for the SACAP Council
+- 13. New Architectural Qualifications

+- 14. Student Registration

+- 15. Accreditation panel and accreditation board (detail in Appendix B)

+- 16. Composition of the Accreditation Board

+- 17. Observers

+- 18. Secretarial Support to the Accreditation Board

+- Architectural Learning Sites: The Process and Preparation for accreditation visits for continued accreditation.

+- 20. Budget

+- 21. Documentation preparation (detail in Appendix C)

+- 22. Presentation of evidence (detail in Appendix D)

+- 23. Accreditation logistics (detail in Appendix F)

+- 24. Architectural Learning Sites: The process and preparation for first-time accreditation visits

+- 25. Architectural Learning Sites: The process and preparation for review of new qualifications

+- 26. Responsibilities of the Architectural Learning Site and the Accreditation Board

+- 27. Accreditation outcomes and follow-up mechanisms

+- 28. Consultation with Stakeholders

+- 29. Approval and Review of Policy

+- 30. Appeal Process

+- 31. Reference Documents

+- 32. Accreditation Schedule